-A: Please try harder.
-Specifically, before people will be able to help you, they need to know a lot about your system.
-Things you may find irrelevant.
-But, as you have a problem, you are not in a good position to know what is relevant and what not.
+A: Please try harder :-) Specifically, before people will be able to help you, they need to know a lot about your system.
+If you list more details, chances are you'll get better answers.

 Q: I have a question, what details should I supply?